Part 2 - Part 1

 The Hindbrain is constructed from the Cerebellum, Pons Varolii, and the Medulla Oblongata.

 As a motorcyclist's helmet covers the exterior of the wearer's head, the Cerebrum envelops the entire Brain.
 Except for the Cerebellum.
-The Cerebellum is tucked beneath the Occipital Lobe.
+The Cerebellum is tucked away beneath the Occipital Lobe.

-The Cerebrum is composed of two Cerebral Hemispheres, left and right, detached longitudinally, but connected at the base by a mass of Nerve Fibers known as the Corpus Callosum, (Latin for callous body), the means by which the two halves communicate.
+The Cerebrum is composed of two identical Cerebral Hemispheres, left and right, detached longitudinally, but connected at the base by a mass of Nerve Fibers known as the Corpus Callosum, (Latin for callous body), the means by which the two halves communicate.
 Each half controls the opposite side of the body.

-The Telencephalon is further divided into the Rhinencephalon, housing the Rhinencephala, or Olfactory Bulbs, - sense of smell - the Corpus Striatum, of which the Basal ganglia form a part, and the Neopallium (Neocortex)
+The evolutionary recent Telencephalon is further divided into the Rhinencephalon, home to the Rhinencephala, or Olfactory Bulbs, - sense of smell - the Corpus Striatum, of which the Basal ganglia form a part, and the Neopallium (Neocortex)

 In conjunction with the Cerebellum and Basal Ganglia, the Cerebrum is involved with all voluntary bodily action.